Endemic corruption still exists in Asia and is almost impossible to eradicate

 It is a form of corruption, but no one really suffers, and you don't have much choice in the matter, as you will make little or no progress trying to get what you want by attempting to do it alone.

-Thailand recently made mainly cosmetic efforts to make bureaucratic processes more transparent, and proudly claim 'no corruption!'.
+Thailand recently made mainly cosmetic efforts to make the bureaucratic process (red tape) more transparent, and proudly claim 'no corruption!'.
 But many business and other applications are now made more difficult, more time-consuming and considerably more expensive!
 See also our Foreign Business in Thailand and Foreign Business in Asia pages.

 Corrupt practices are not just applicable for foreigners.
 Local citizens need to use these services too.
 Sometimes for the most basic permit or other item, people have to wait in lines or stand in a queue for hours – sometimes all day for some piece of paper that allows them to proceed to the next stage of bureaucracy.
 Paying a little extra to someone with an agent or 'contact', the job will get the job done more quickly, efficiently and legally!
 The government gets its revenue (hopefully), and low-paid officials receive necessary supplements to their meagre salaries.
 At the end of the day, everyone wins.
 Well, anyone able to pay a little extra.
 Nobody ever said life was fair!